 Auto focus — when is it appropriate?
-Cameras and lenses have undergone tremendous changes in recent decades.
-With the advent of digital photography a cascade of possibilities has become available to photographers at every interest level, from casual snap shooter to full-time professional.
-At the same time, some of the technological advances address very specific kinds of photography and do not work equally well for all purposes.
+Cameras and lenses have undergone enormous changes in recent decades.
+With the advent of digital photography a cascade of new technology has become available to photographers at level, from casual snap shooter to full-time professional.

-With lenses, the greatest advance has very little to do with the lens itself, but rather in how it is focused.
-The auto-focus lens has greatly increased the ease and accuracy of some kinds of photography such as sports, wildlife with long lenses, and where the subject is fast moving or cannot be easily tracked manually.
+Auto-focus has greatly increased the ease of focus for many kinds of photography such as sports, wildlife, street photography, and other kinds of “action” subjects, especially with long lenses, or where the subject is fast moving or cannot be easily tracked manually.
 Auto focus for these kinds of photography is indispensable.

-Focusing is integral to composition Indeed, in many situations auto focus has much to offer, but is no substitute for finely honed skill.
+Focusing is integral to composition Indeed, in many situations auto focus has much to offer, but is no substitute for finely honed skill both for engaging the photographer’s critical eye and for focus accuracy.
 This is especially true when deciding just where to place the precise point of focus in a composition.
 In such instances, auto focus may be more of a hindrance than a help in providing the immediate, accurate control that guides the photographer’s decision-making about focus point placement.

-Auto focus requires both skill and knowledge of your camera, but often it is an unnecessary complexity that deprives the photographer of immediate and subtle control over the critical area of composition-related focus.
-For many photographers, the tactile feedback provided by the lens’s focusing ring – hand and eye working together — is a key element in shaping fine, on-the-fly decision making about focus point and composition.
+Auto focus requires both skill and knowledge of your camera, but is often an unnecessarily complex feature that deprives the photographer of immediate and subtle control over the critical area of composition-related focus.
+For many photographers, the tactile feedback provided by the lens’s focusing ring—hand and eye working together kinetically—is a key element in shaping fine, on-the-fly decision making about focus point and composition.

 Do you need auto focus, really?
-Cameras have grown very sophisticated, but accessing the enormous capability and feature set of modern cameras has led to complicated, multi-level menus and awkward interfaces that even professionals struggle to use efficiently.
-Coupled with an auto focus lens, the photographer may feel less in control of the camera than when controls were simpler and manually handled.
-Somehow, the directness, control, and even the pleasure of using a camera can be obscured by the sheer range of features and capabilities that current cameras and lenses provide the user.
-Focus is too important an issue to be under less than direct control.
+Cameras have grown very sophisticated, but accessing the enormous capability and feature set of modern cameras has led to complicated, multi-level menus and awkward interfaces that even professionals struggle to use effectively.
+Coupled with an auto focus lens, the photographer may feel less in control of the camera than when camera and lens controls were simpler and more directly controlled by knobs, rings, and dials.
+Somehow, this directness made cameras pleasurable to use, a joy that may be obscured by the sheer range of features, capabilities, and options that current cameras and lenses offer.
+Focus is too important an element of photography to be less than directly controlled.

 Connect with your photography Indeed, once you have worked with a top notch manual focus lens, you may feel, as many photographer do, that auto-focus is simply unnecessary for a good many photographic situations.
 You may also discover that your manual focus skill will improve to the point that even reliable focus on moving subjects is within your control — without having the camera and lens make the crucial split-second decisions.
 In the days before auto focus, photographers learned how to track moving subjects and maintain focus.
 Rediscovering such skills can revive some of the lost pleasures of working with a camera and lens.